 Black cardamom have a commanding presence.
 The have a smoky and woody aroma from being dried on an open fire.

 Amomum subulatum, the black cardamom is also known as the Nepal cardamom and Bengal cardamom.

-I get mine online at the moment because for the last year, movement has been rather restricted because of Covid-19.
+I get mine online at the moment because for the last year, movement has been rather restricted.
 These are the ones I use.

 In many of the Kashmiri recipes I shall be making, we employ a quick, homemade stock for the recipes.
 This is just a case of dropping some bones into water, sometimes adding aromatics, and simmering for a mere 30 minutes.

 You can do so, or you can start with a shop bought one, but it needs to be diluted to half strength.